Vincent Nolte: Reminiscences of an Extraordinary Businessman

 In 1825 Nolte’s firm was caught out by a big drop in the price of cotton.
 In early 1826 he declared insolvency and had to liquidate his business to pay his creditors.

-He returned to Europe in 1829 and was in Paris during the July 1830 revolution that unseated Charles X of France.
-Nolte obtained a contract to supply arms to the War Ministry of King Louis Philippe, but by 1834 was ruined in this business thanks to untrustworthy partners.
+Vincent Nolte returned to Europe in 1829.
+He was in Paris during the July 1830 revolution that unseated Charles X of France.
+Nolte obtained a contract to supply arms to the War Ministry of King Louis Philippe.
+By 1834 he was ruined in this business thanks to untrustworthy partners.
 He travelled to Italy, winding up on a steamer with Napoleon’s youngest brother Jerome and the Countess Camerata (Elisa Napoléone Baciocchi), daughter of Napoleon’s dead sister Elisa.

 The Countess was a great lump of flesh, with her uncle’s face, only stupified.
 Jerome appeared to me exactly as the history of 1814 had described him, a man whose personal insignificance rendered the dignity he desired naturally impossible.
 (6)

 Notwithstanding his business career, Vincent Nolte had artistic leanings from an early age and was fond of drawing caricatures.
 He was a friend of the French painter Paul Delaroche.
 In 1832, Nolte started a business with Delaroche and others that involved a new method of producing copper-plate engravings.
 He produced prints that reproduced rare medallions and bas-reliefs.